Knowing your market is the first step to start a commercial pig farm. Once there is a high demand for your product you are in business.

 Diarrhea is cased by coli bacillosis, hypo glycaemia by starvation and swine dysentery, bacteria.
 Ringworms are responsible for internal parasites while premature culling causes lameness.

 The different symptoms to watch out for are pneumonia, reduced growth, weakness and sudden death.
 There are different medications and control mechanisms.
-They include provision of supplements, vaccination, antibiotics or use of paristicides.
+They include provision of supplements, vaccination or antibiotics.

 Diseases and Conditions